 Presented by: Tauranga Opera Forum

-Tickets for this opera will be on sale from Monday 19 April at;
+Tickets for this opera have been on sale since Monday 16th August.

 - House of Travel, Willow Street Tauranga